Anshumittal123/30Daya-JavaScript-challege/README.md

 # Day 10 Event Handling
 This is a day 10 of challenges to practices Event Handling like basic event handling, mouse event, keyword event, form event, event delegation.

+# Day 11 Promise and Async / Await
+This is a day 11 of challenges to practices Promise and async / await like understanding promise, chaining promise, using async/await, fetching data from api, concurrent promise.